Ashfaqulla Khan: Early life

-Involvement in the Kakori train robbery
+Involvement in the Kakori conspiracy

 The revolutionaries of the Hindustan Republican Association organised a meeting in Shahjahanpur on 8 August 1925 to determine how to raise funds for arms and ammunition.
 They decided to rob a train carrying government cash through Kakori.
 The HRA had previously executed similar train robberies, inspired by the Russian Bolshevik technique of using robbery to fund revolutionary operations.
 He was originally against the Kakori train robbery, but eventually agreed to participate when others in the HRA expressed approval of the plan.

 On 9 August 1925, Khan and other revolutionaries, namely Ram Prasad Bismil, Rajendra Lahiri, Sachindra Bakshi, Chandrashekhar Azad, Keshab Chakravarty, Banwari Lal, Murari Lal Gupta, Mukundi Lal, and Manmathnath Gupta, attacked and robbed a government train in Kakori near Lucknow.
 After the robbery, the British government launched an extensive investigative campaign to catch the perpetrators.
 On the morning of 26 October 1925, Bismil was caught by the police.
 Khan fled to Nepal to evade capture.
 From Nepal, he travelled to Kanpur and then Daltonganj, where he worked as a clerk at an engineering firm under a pseudonym.

 Ashfaqullah Khan was a mureed (disciple) of Ram Prasad Bismil and later his closest friend in life and death.
 Both were captured by the British and asked to testify against each other.
 A Muslim soldier of the British cavalry was appointed to influence Ashfaq into speaking up against Ram Prasad Bismil by convincing him that Ram was a Hindu and sought freedom for a nation only for Hindus, and Muslims were better off with Britishers.
 A similar treatment was meted out to Ram Prasad Bismil as well.